Elementary Education Undergraduate Programs

 - 100% of NM principals surveyed would recommend hiring graduates from UNM.

-- Teacher candidates receive extensive preparation alongside a Cooperating Teacher in a New Mexico classroom!
+- Teacher candidates receive extensive clinical preparation alongside a Cooperating Teacher in a New Mexico classroom!

-- Concentrations offered in Language Arts, Mathematics, Science and Social Studies.
+- Various concentrations are available, including Language Arts, Mathematics, Science, and Social Studies.

 - Culturally relevant and sustaining practices are foundational to our program.

-- More than 60 scholarships available to make your education even more affordable!
+- More than 60 scholarships are available to make your education even more affordable!
+Want to learn more?
+View Grow Your Own Teacher or Teacher Preparation Affordability scholarships.

 Whether you’re a current UNM student seeking to apply to the program, or just starting from square one, you are encouraged to connect with our COEHS Advisement Team via the buttons below.
 They will happily schedule a meeting with you to go over any questions you may have!
 Please also take a moment to review the Application & Requirements page which may answer some of your initial questions about applying to the program.